 Acquisition in 2001

 Avant!
-Corporation specializes in the development, marketing, and support of integrated circuit (IC) design automation software solutions.
-Their offerings encompass the entire design process, from system definition to mask synthesis, facilitating the rapid creation of complex products, including system on chip (SoC) designs.
-These integrated circuits are essential components in various sectors, such as consumer electronics, internet infrastructure, wireless communications, telecommunications, and automotive applications.
-Avant!
-Corporation is recognized as a leading provider of physical foundation intellectual property libraries for IC design and offers a comprehensive suite of software tools for integrated circuit design, process simulation, device modeling, and mask synthesis.
+Corporation develops, markets, and supports integrated circuit (IC) design automation software solutions (from system definition to mask synthesis) for the rapid design of multimillion gate products including system on chip (SoC).
+These ICs power the consumer electronics, Internet infrastructure, wireless, telecommunications, and automotive products.
+The Company is the leading provider of physical foundation IP libraries for IC design and provides a full suite of software for integrated circuit design, process simulation, device modeling, and mask synthesis.

 Pixim